 “There were days when I would’ve liked to have faced lower expectations and less pressure than learning at this particular level demanded.” ~ Rob Lowe

 This story made clear to me that two things must happen for people to achieve any type of “success” personally or professionally.
 First, you have to consistently take action and do what most others will not do.
 And second, you must be able to deliver results in the midst of the inevitable stress, angst, and anxiety that follows.

 I’ve heard it said: “Nothing hurts a failure but a try.”

 You must be deliberate about putting yourself into uncomfortable and uncertain situations at times.
 These are the types of situations that have you shaking in your boots, figuratively and literally.
 Extraordinary outcomes only come from first making choices that most others will not make.
 These are the difficult decisions, and ensuing actions that have the great potential to expose you to ridicule; and to place you in very vulnerable positions that make you a target for scrutiny and criticism.
-You’re thinking: “Am I out of my freaking mind?”
+You’re thinking: “Am I out of my fucking mind?”
 The answer is… YES, you are out of your mind, and waaay out of your comfort zone.
 But, this is the place where most worthwhile happenings, happen…

 1. Feel the shake.
 Let it be.
 Don’t run from it, lean into it.
 You not only have to be willing to face it, but you must also embrace it.
 Let it help you by allowing it to push you to higher levels of performance.
 Turn it into positive energy, not just negative anxiety.
 It’s a friend, not your foe.

-3. Let #1 and #2 fuel your performance.
+3. Let #1 and #2 Fuel your performance.
 Channel that energy into executing what your hard work and preparation has positioned you to do.
 You’ve earned the right to deserve it, and to reap the rewards.